-Mulching is a common gardening practice with many benefits.
+Mulching is one of the best things you can do for your garden.
 But using mulch incorrectly can have the opposite effect.
 Here’s how to mulch a garden—and get the most out of mulching.

 What is Mulch?